 The big question becomes: What is the best backup camera for RV?

 To determine the best backup camera setup for your rig, it’s important to decide where and how you want to mount your camera, wired or wireless RV backup camera: which is better? do you want a budget-friendly model? does your RV need a wide reception range?

 So, choosing the best trailer hitch for your vehicle is actually more complex than you might think.

-This is because most rare-view cameras are come in a different types, video quality, connection with your viewing screen and price points.
+This is because most rare-view cameras have come in different types, video quality, connection with your viewing screen, and price points.

-To guide you make a wise pick, I’ve compiled list of eight best RV backup cameras that have excellent image and video quality, field of view, screen type, mounting options.
+To guide you to make a wise pick, I’ve compiled a list of the eight best RV backup cameras that have excellent image and video quality, the field of view, screen type, mounting options.

 At A Glance:Our Top Picks For Best RV Backup Cameras — Wired and Wireless

-If you’re looking for an extra set of eyes while you motorhome or towing travel trailer, here are our picks for the best wired and RV wireless backup cameras to get in 2021:
+If you’re looking for an extra set of eyes while you motorhome or towing a travel trailer, here are our picks for the best wired and RV wireless backup cameras to get in 2022:

 1. Best Wired RV Backup Camera: Rear View Safety RVS-770613 Backup Camera System